CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 For Oregon buyers, cyber liability insurance cost in Oregon is shaped by the state’s near-average premium environment and the business profile the carrier sees at underwriting.
-The state premium index is 104, and the average premium range in Oregon is $43 to $217 per month, which sits close to the national pattern rather than far above it.
-The product data also notes that small businesses commonly pay about $1,000 to $3,000 annually for $1 million in cyber liability coverage, but your actual quote will vary.
+The state premium index is 104, and premiums in Oregon sit close to the national pattern rather than far above it.
+Small businesses commonly pay based on their revenue, sensitive data volume, and the controls they have in place, but your actual quote will vary.

 Several Oregon-specific factors influence the final number.
-Location matters because carriers look at the state’s business mix, and Oregon has 118,400 establishments with 99.4% classified as small businesses, which often means leaner security budgets and more variation in controls.
+Location matters because carriers look at the state’s business mix, and Oregon has a large small-business base, which often means leaner security budgets and more variation in controls.
 Industry matters too: healthcare and social assistance is the largest employment sector at 14.8%, and healthcare, financial services, retail, and professional services are typically under closer scrutiny because they handle sensitive records.
 Claims history, coverage limits, deductibles, and endorsements also move pricing.
 If you add stronger breach response coverage, ransomware insurance, or broader network security liability coverage, the monthly premium can rise.
 If you show strong controls such as multi-factor authentication, regular patching, encrypted storage, employee training, backup systems, and endpoint detection, carriers may view the account more favorably.

 Oregon’s competitive market also matters.
-With 380 active insurance companies and carriers such as State Farm, GEICO, Farmers, and Progressive active in the state market data, it is worth requesting multiple quotes before deciding.
+With 380 active insurance companies in the state market, it is worth requesting multiple quotes before deciding.
 A cyber liability insurance quote in Oregon will usually reflect your revenue, sensitive data volume, and industry risk profile more than the state alone.

 Industries & Insurance Needs in Portland